Huangtubaye233/Huangtubaye233.github.io/index.md

 ## Research Interest

-I am broadly interested in how we can interpret, evaluate, and (hopefully) improve current AI systems, and much of my work is driven by linguistics (especially pragmatics) perspectives.
+I am broadly interested in how we can interpret, evaluate, and (hopefully) improve current AI systems.
+Much of my work is driven by linguistics (especially pragmatics) perspectives.
 I am also interested in multilinguality and how models understand and handle under-represented languages such as slang.

 [This post](https://seantrott.substack.com/p/so-you-want-to-be-an-llm-ologist) has profoundly shaped my research perspective and current work.